-They aren't optimized for shareholders.
+Home-cooked apps aren't optimized for shareholders.
 There are no sales funnels.
 No user stories.
+No scrums.
+(Personally I never do standups).
 And they don't scale.
 They don't have to.
 They aren't designed for thousands or millions of users.
 These are the kinds of apps that you make for a handful of people.
 Or maybe just for you.